 Here Comes the Bus Mobile App

-Here Comes the Bus, a mobile app and website that will allow you to track your student's bus real-time location and receive alerts to help you get to the bus stop on time, was released on Wednesday, November 8th.
-Here Comes the Bus utilizes our GPS data and works on a computer, tablet, or smartphone.
+Here Comes the Bus, a mobile app and website, allows you to track your student's bus in real-time and receive alerts to help you get to the bus stop on time.
+Here Comes the Bus uses our GPS data and works on a computer, tablet, or smartphone.
 Here Comes the Bus is FREE, and you can download the app through Apple or Google Play stores.
-To use the app, you will need the district's code which is 73877.
+To use the app, you will need our district code which is 73877.
 You will also need the student ID number for each student that you want to register.
 You can find more information about the app at herecomesthebus.com.
 Technical support is available through the Here Comes the Bus app after download.
 If you have questions about Here Comes the Bus, please reach out to CMS Transportation at 980-343-6715.

 Medications at School - Please visit the website for Butler's school nurse.
 Use the "School Nurse" tab on the left side navigation bar.